debojyoti452/FilterCheckPicker/README.md

 ## Method Showcase
 * setLists - call this method to pass the item list.
 * setLimitsOfSelections - call this method to pass the limit for selection.
 Default value is 3
+* setShowFinishButton - call this method to setVisibility for Finish Button.
+Default value is true
 * GetPickerForResult - call this method to pass the Integer requestCode

 ## License